ANNOUNCING AUDITIONS

 About the Schedule:

-The Miraculous Journey of Edward Tulane will begin rehearsals on June 9th.
+The Book of Will will begin rehearsals on August 25th.

 Rehearsals will take place Monday - Friday from 6p until 9p.
 Some weekend rehearsals may be necessary, and will be negotiated as required.